ggez/ggez/README.md

 Either way, if it can't find the resources it will give you an error along the lines of `ResourceNotFound("'resources' directory not found!
 Should be in "/home/foo/src/ggez/target/debug/resources")`.
-Just copy the `resources` directory to where the error says it's looking.
+Just copy or symlink the `resources` directory to where the error says it's looking.

-## Extant bugs
+## Extant things to do

 * Submit an update to the zip crate to make it possible to check whether a directory exists.
-* Need to figure out exiting cleanly.
-Blocked by a bug in rust-sdl2, issue #530.
-Pull request merged, just need a release.
-* Once that's done, make quit callback able to stop the game from quitting
-* Figure out sdl2_ttf issue #43 (or switch to rusttype)

 ## Future work